 Pro running coach and yoga instructor Tywon Thompson shares six core exercises for runners.

-Why is core work important for runners?
+Why is core strength important for runners?

 When we talk about our core, we are referring to the group of muscles in the middle section of the body — your abdominals, obliques, diaphragm, pelvic floor, trunk extensors, and hip flexors.
 Think of how a tree’s trunk keeps it from toppling over.
 Our body’s core works in a similar way.
 Exercising these muscles regularly can help runners with flexibility, balance, and endurance.